masc3d/btrfs-sxbackup/README.md

-                        (defaults to 'sxbackup', relative to source subvolume) -c, --compress        Enables compression, requires lzop to be installed on both source and destination
+                        (defaults to 'sxbackup', relative to source subvolume) -c, --compress        Enables compression, requires lzop to be installed on both source and destination -si SYSLOG_IDENT, --syslog-ident SYSLOG_IDENT
+                        Set Syslog ident, default to script name -q, --quiet           Do not log to STDOUT
 ```

 ## Dependencies ##